-New flooring can generate an average of 70% to 90% ROI
+New flooring can generate an average of 70% to 90% ROI.

-in this scenario.
 5. Light fixtures and door hardware

 These can reveal the true age of a property.
 Installing proper lighting and a few nifty fixtures in the right places, namely the kitchen and dining room, will brighten up the space and create atmosphere.